Vaginal bleeding in early pregnancy

 What if I Discharge More than Blood?

-Your doctor or midwife will check to see if you are still pregnant.
+Your provider will check to see if you are still pregnant.
 You will be closely watched with blood tests to see if you are still pregnant.

 If you are no longer pregnant, you may need more care from your health care provider, such as medicine or possibly surgery.